netj/3x/docs/tutorial/README.md

 specify its port as well, e.g., `ssh://netj@rocky.Stanford.EDU:22/3x-tmp/`.

-As with local targets, you can specify customizations to the environment variables after the URL for the remote, e.g. to tweak the `PATH` variable:
+As with local targets, you can specify customizations to the environment variables after the URL for the remote, e.g., to tweak the `PATH` variable:

 ```bash
 3x target rocky  define ssh  rocky.Stanford.EDU:3x-tmp/  \